AmigaGPU/fat-agnus/voicemeeeter_mixers_small_howto.md

 I've just run another session with my favourite VST host.
 Since I use it purely as an FX rack, only inputs and outputs are important for me to look at, apart from the dB levels of the audio streams.
 I have a few screenshots here <https://imgur.com/kzhUZTj>

-As you can see I love using _analog_ type effects, esp when it comes down to compressors limiters and gates (which I use for mic's to cut unwanted background noise)
+As you can see I love using _analog_ type effects, esp when it comes down to compressors limiters and gates (which I use for mic's to cut unwanted background noise).

+When it comes down to noise I have a simple credo.
+A house should sound like a house, so there should be a *lot* of noises, even _**babies*_ crying are **normal** house noises.
+If I need a studio noise floor, I either go into one I own, or build a new one to the lower floor specs I need.
+The **lower** the noise floor the more expensive the physical structure & the damping sound attributes

 (*)
 This doc is synced via **github**.
 This is the link to the latest update in the repository